An introduction to the History of Chamba

 But Meru-Varman was not only a brave and warlike leader, he was also a great builder, and

-there are still in existence in Brahrhaur many interesting remains, some of which are
+there are still in existence in Brahmaur many interesting remains, some of which are known

-known to date from his time.
-They prove that even at that early period of its history the
+to date from his time.
+They prove that even at that early period of its history the State

-State possessed a considerable measure of wealth and material resources.
-The remains
+possessed a considerable measure of wealth and material resources.
+The remains consist

-consist chiefly of temples, in a remarkably good state of preservation in spite of their
+chiefly of temples, in a remarkably good state of preservation in spite of their long

-long exposure to the weather.
-Their names are Mani-Mahesa, Lakshana Devi, Ganesa and
+exposure to the weather.
+Their names are Mani-Mahesa, Lakshana Devi, Ganesa and Narsingh.

-Narsingh.* In front of the Mani-Mahesa temple is a brazen bull of life size, on the
+In front of the Mani-Mahesa temple is a brazen bull of life size, on the pedestal

-pedestal of which is a long inscription.
-This and the other-two inscriptions, in the
+of which is a long inscription.
+This and the other-two inscriptions, in the temples of

-temples of Lakshana Devi and Ganesa distinctly ascribe the dedication of all the idols
+Lakshana Devi and Ganesa distinctly ascribe the dedication of all the idols named, except

-named, except that of Narsingh, and also of the brazen bull, to Meru-Varman.
-Tradition
+that of Narsingh, and also of the brazen bull, to Meru-Varman.
+Tradition affirms that the

-affirms that the Surajmukha shrine was also built by him, and in accordance with ancient
+Surajmukha shrine was also built by him, and in accordance with ancient custom, a Chamba

-custom, a Chamba Raja, when visiting Brahmaur, must pay his devotions at this temple
+Raja, when visiting Brahmaur, must pay his devotions at this temple before proceeding to

-before proceeding to his camp.
-The image of Sakti Devi at Chhatrari, with its inscription,
+his camp.
+The image of Sakti Devi at Chhatrari, with its inscription, has already been

-has already been referred to as dating from the reign of Meru-Varman.
-Lands are said to
+referred to as dating from the reign of Meru-Varman.
+Lands are said to have been assigned

-Ganesa at Brahmaur, and of Sakti Devi at Chhatrari, almost certainly date from the time of
+and of Sakti Devi at Chhatrari, almost certainly date from the time of Meru-Varman, the

-Meru-Varman, the present temple of Mani-Maheaa is probably of later date ; the original
+present temple of Mani-Mahesha is probably of later date ; the original temple, however,

 Ajia-Varman, c.
 A.D.
 760.The Gaddi Brahmans and Rajputs have a tradition that they